darkmekker/whatsyourtemperature/content/processes/shrinking.md

 ---
 title: shrinking
 subprocesses:
-  - burner
+  - rolling-mill
   - shrink-wrapping
+projects:
-  - systems
+  - hybrid-heating-system
 ---

-We offer energy-efficient, solutions for numerous industries and requirements – in series or individually tailored to your process.
-For metal processing, pharmaceutical industry, food production, plastics industry, recycling and many more.
-Convince yourself of our references or[ send us an inquiry](#) for personal consultation!
+We design heat for energy efficiency: Our homogeneous heat sources, both for gas and electricity, guarantee an optimum temperature distribution  at any capacity and speed of production.